Cross-Loss Influence Functions to Explain Deep Network Representations: Abstract

 \section{Abstract}

-As machine learning is increasingly deployed in the real world, it is ever more vital that we understand the decision-criteria of the models we train.
-Recently, researchers have shown that influence functions, a statistical measure of sample impact, may be extended to approximate the effects of training samples on classification accuracy for deep neural networks.
-However, prior work only applies to supervised learning setups where training and testing share an objective function.
-Despite the rise in unsupervised learning, self-supervised learning, and model pre-training, there are currently no suitable technologies for estimating influence of deep networks that do not train and test on the same objective.
-To overcome this limitation, we provide the first theoretical and empirical demonstration that influence functions can be extended to handle mismatched training and testing settings.
-Our result enables us to compute the influence of unsupervised and self-supervised training examples with respect to a supervised test objective.
-We demonstrate this technique on a synthetic dataset as well as two Skip-gram language model examples to examine cluster membership and sources of unwanted bias.
+As machine learning is increasingly deployed in the real world, it is paramount that we develop the tools necessary to analyze the decision-making of the models we train and deploy to end-users.
+Recently, researchers have shown that influence functions, a statistical measure of sample impact, can approximate the effects of training samples on classification accuracy for deep neural networks.
+However, this prior work only applies to supervised learning, where training and testing share an objective function.
+No approaches currently exist for estimating the influence of unsupervised training examples for deep learning models.
+To bring explainability to unsupervised and semi-supervised training regimes, we derive the first theoretical and empirical demonstration that influence functions can be extended to handle mismatched training and testing (i.e., ``cross-loss'') settings.
+Our formulation enables us to compute the influence in an unsupervised learning setup, explain cluster memberships, and identify and augment biases in language models.
+Our experiments show that our cross-loss influence estimates even exceed matched-objective influence estimation relative to ground-truth sample impact.

-\section{Introduction}
+\section{INTRODUCTION}